kjolley/BIGSdb_documentation/concepts.rst

 set for 'Streptococcus pneumoniae' we can then choose to only include
 S. pneumoniae loci and therefore shorten their names, e.g. to 'aroE'.

-Additional metadata fields can also be associated with each set so it is possible to have a database containing genomes from multiple species and a generic set of metadata, then have additional specific metadata fields for particular species or genera.
-These additional fields only become visible and searchable when the specific set that they belong to has been selected.